 The better the balance, the more difficult detection becomes.
-As high voltage cable loadings are generally better balanced, a simple passive search in 'P' mode might easily detect a street lighting cable whilst missing an 11kV main power cable nearby, and live but unloaded cables which radiate no power signal.
-This is why the availability of the Radio mode (6.2) is such a valuable complement to the Power mode.
+As high voltage cable loadings are generally better balanced, a simple passive search in 'P' mode might easily detect a low voltage cable whilst missing both an 11kV power cable nearby, and live but unloaded cables, such as street-lighting during the day, which radiate no power signal.
+This is why the availability of the Radio mode (6.2) and active modes (7) is such a valuable complement to the Power mode.